taroooyan/bg-wiki/NANO-MANUAL.md

 * Shift switch (S1): goes in spot "S1."
 It has 3 leads which need to be soldered in place, plus 2 pins on the aluminum case which need to be nipped off.
 The 3 leads go in the 3 center holes in the board; the two outer holes are unused.
 (You could try ﬁling the aluminum case pins down enough to ﬁt in these holes, but it's secure enough attached by just the 3 leads.)
 [Function: "0 power 1"]

 * Black or yellow push switch: goes in the "Fn" spot.
-The black ones have 2 leads which need to be mounted in the holes that are set back from the edge of the board.
-The leads can be bent so the switch lays ﬂat if desired.
-Yellow ones have 4 leads, and fit the holes precisely.
-[Function: user assignable.]
+(Formerly had two long angled leads and two short which were to be mounted in the holes that are set back from the edge of the board.
+Now shipped with four identical short legs.
+The leads can be bent so the switch lays ﬂat if desired.)
+[Function: user assignable, optional, currently without use.]

 **Audio:** there are two items, but only one goes in now:
 * NOW: Piezo buzzer: Goes in the large circular spot in the upper left quadrant of the main board, and has {MISSING SOME TEXT HERE?}